Earth Notes: Saving Electricity and Gas (2010)Updated 2019-04-22 12:01 GMT

-Meter readings and energy-saving comments for our dual fuel use at home in 2010.
+Meter readings and energy-saving notes for dual fuel use at home in 2010.

 Superinsulating our living room with aerogel should be taking a permanent bite out of energy use and emissions!